kumuluz/blog.sunesis.si/_posts/2017-11-09-MicroProfile-12-with-KumuluzEE-MicroProfile.markdown

 - Fault Tolerance 1.0
 - JWT Authentication 1.0

+You can use our [online pom generator](https://ee.kumuluz.com/generator/) to quicly generate *pom* files with selected profiles or individual Maven dependencies.

 <!--more-->

 All the KumuluzEE components and extensions, which are mandatory for the compliance with the MicroProfile 1.2